tom-howard/ros/content/amr31001/lab2.md

     ***

-1. Enter the password for the robot when requested (we'll tell you what this is in the lab).
+1. Enter the password for the robot when requested (if you can't remember what this is from last time then ask a member of the teaching team!)

+    {{< nicenote note "Remember" >}}
+You won't see anything change on the screen when you are entering the password.
+This is normal, just keep typing!!
+    {{< /nicenote >}}

-    You *may* see a message like this early on in the pairing process:
+1. You *may* see a message like this early on in the pairing process:

     ![](/images/laptops/ssh_auth.svg?width=14cm)